xiegeo/must/README.md

 }

-// Value panics on error, otherwise returns the first value. func Value[T any](out T, err error) T {
+// Value panics on error, otherwise returns the first value.
+//
+// Use this instead of writing a Must version of your function. func Value[T any](out T, err error) T {
     if err != nil {
         panic(err)